Front crawl: History

 Sometime around 1873, British swimmer John Arthur Trudgen learned the front crawl, depending on the account, either from indigenous people in South Africa or in South America.
 However, Trudgen applied the more common sidestroke (scissor) kick instead of the flutter kick used by the Native Americans.
 This hybrid stroke was called the Trudgen stroke.
 Because of its speed, this stroke quickly became popular.

-This style was further improved by the Australian champion swimmer Richmond "Dick" Cavill (the son of swimming instructor Professor Richard "Frederick" Cavill) and by Alick Wickham, a young Solomon Islander living in Sydney who swam a version of the crawl stroke that was popular in his home island at Roviana lagoon.
+This style was further improved by the Australian champion swimmer Richmond "Dick" Cavill (the son of swimming instructor Professor Richard "Frederick" Cavill) and by Alick Wickham, a young Solomon Islander living in Sydney who swam a version of the crawl stroke at Bronte Baths that was popular in his home island at Roviana lagoon.
 Their modifications to the Trudgen resulted in the stroke now known as the "Australian crawl".

 The American swimmer Charles Daniels then made modifications to a six-beat kick, thereby creating the "American crawl".

 Technique

 The front crawl is a very technical stroke that varies based on the swimmers physique, conditioning, and context.
 Possible context factors include: competition type, water conditions, and the swimmer's goal.

 The starting position for front crawl is known as the "streamline" position.
 The swimmer starts on the stomach with both arms stretched out to the front and both legs extended to the back.